spreagit/Copyrighted-Fonts-Finder/README.md

     <li>Choose the search mode by selecting one of the radio buttons:
         <ul>
             <li>"Only Monotype Fonts": Searches for files that contain the string "monotype" (case-insensitive).</li>
-            <li>"Any Copyright/Trademark": Searches for files that contain either the string "copyright" or "trademark" (case-insensitive), excluding those that contain the specified exclude string ("adobe" by default assuming you have an adobe license).</li>
+            <li>"Any Copyright/Trademark": Searches for files that contain either the string "copyright" or "trademark" (case-insensitive), excluding those that contain the specified exclude string ("adobe" by default assuming you have an adobe license and "google" fonts because they are free).</li>
+            <li>Note: You could create a new branch changing the searching strings like you want changing the elements of the array inside the variable called "exclude_strings"</li>
         </ul>
     </li>
     <li>Click the "Search" button to start the search process.</li>